softwareguru/airflowsummit-website/content/speakers/karen-braganza/_index.md

  - 2025
 ---

-Karen Braganza is an Airflow Reliability Engineer at Astronomer and contributor to the OSS Airflow project.
+Karen Braganza is a Senior Airflow Reliability Engineer at Astronomer and contributor to the OSS Airflow project.